Jumpstarting can, in itself, be a challenge. You need high-quality leads, an available power supply, and to connect everything up the right way.

 But what happens if your engine still won’t start even after an attempted jump?
 Why won’t it turn over or get going?
 What if nothing’s happening even while the jumper cables are connected?

-In this guide, we will go through the most common causes of these issues.
+In this guide, I will guide you through the most common causes of these issues.

 Let’s jump right into it.